Quantum Error Correction for Beginners: Some modern developments in quantum error correction

 Up until this stage we have restricted our discussions on error correction to the most basic principals and codes.
-The ideas and methodologies we have detailed represent the introductory techniques that were developed when error correction was first proposed.
-For those readers who are only looking for a basic introduction to the field, you can quite easily skip the remainder of this paper.
+The ideas and methodologies we have detailed represent some of the introductory techniques that were developed when error correction was first proposed.
+For readers who are only looking for a basic introduction to the field, you can quite easily skip the remainder of this paper as we will now examine some of the more modern protocols that are utilized when considering the construction of a large scale quantum computer.

 Providing a fair and encompassing review of the more modern and advanced error correction techniques that have been developed is far outside our goal for this review.
 However, we would be remiss if we did not briefly examine some of the more advanced error correction techniques that have been proposed for large scale quantum information processing.
 For the remainder of this discussion we choose two closely related error correction techniques, subsystem coding and topological coding which have been receiving significant attention in the fields of architecture design and large scale quantum information processing.
 While some readers may disagree, we review these two modern error correction protocols because they are currently two of the most useful correction techniques when discussing the physical construction of a quantum computer.